SMU vs. Memphis NCAA Football Odds, Plays and Insights | November 6, 2021

 - SMU is 4-3-0 against the spread this season.

-- So far this season, the Mustangs have been installed as favorites by a 6.5-point margin or more five times and are 3-2 ATS in those contests.
+- So far this season, the Mustangs have been installed as favorites by a 5.5-point margin or more five times and are 3-2 ATS in those contests.

-- SMU's games this year have gone over the total in four out of seven opportunities (57.1%).
+- SMU's games this year have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).

 - This year, the Mustangs have turned the ball over 11 times, seven more than the Tigers' takeaways (4).